InnovationProject4/platform-info-system/README.md

 ```
 > **Outputs a JSON string:** > {station, trains: [track, scheduledTime]}
 >
-Topic for all announcements in a station
+Topic for announcements in a station
 ```sh
 announcements/<notify-type>/<station-code>/<platform-id>
 ```